Kong/docs.konghq.com/src/gateway/kong-production/deployment-topologies/hybrid-mode/hybrid-mode-setup.md

     : The tag of the {{site.base_gateway}} image that you're using, and the Docker network it communicates on.

     `KONG_CLUSTER_CONTROL_PLANE`
-    : Sets the address and port of the control plane (port `8005` by defaut).
+    : Sets the address and port of the control plane (port `8005` by default).

     `KONG_DATABASE`
     : Specifies whether this node connects directly to a database.